 Hassocks to Lewes walk in Sussex is a classic route in the South Downs National Park.
-If you’re looking for a serene and relatively easy day hike in the South Downs, then the Hassocks to Lewes walk should be right up your alley.
+If you’re looking for a serene and relatively easy day hike in the South Downs, then the Hassocks to Lewes walk should be right for you.

 I’ve recently decided to see a lot more of the UK by foot.
 Countryside walks close to London have been Part 1 of that plan.
 Overall, it’s been going well.
 So well I’d say it has the potential to be a regular lifestyle habit even.